 On the northeast coast of Florida is an enchanting historic city that is the nation’s oldest continuously inhabited settlement – St. Augustine.
-With its narrow cobblestone streets lined with buildings in a mix of architectural styles, sunshine and warm weather, beautiful beaches, and an incredible variety of unique places to eat and drink, St. Augustine is one of my favorite jaunts.
+With its narrow cobblestone streets lined with buildings in a mix of architectural styles, sunshine and warm weather, beautiful beaches, and an incredible variety of unique places to eat and drink, St. Augustine is one of my favorite travel destinations to date.

 With more than four centuries of history, this unique city is abundant in historic sites, state parks and national monuments and is no stranger to the paranormal.
 The history includes various attacks by the French and English, as well as fighting with the Native Americans of the Timucua tribe.
-The city even touched upon the Revolutionary War (it was a safe haven for loyalists) and the civil war (escaped slaves were encouraged to flee and find sanctuary here).
+The city even touched upon the Revolutionary War (it was a safe haven for loyalists) and the Civil War (escaped slaves were encouraged to flee and find sanctuary here).
 From Native Americans, Spanish settlers, British soldiers, pirates, tycoons and eccentric millionaires, St. Augustine has been home to a wide range of cultures throughout its history.
-All of this history, violence, death, pain and suffering has left its mark and many of the historic buildings have paranormal activity.
+All of this history, violence, death, pain and suffering has left its mark on the area and many of the historic buildings have claims of a haunting or paranormal activity.

-Although we visited many historic buildings and sites during our stay, the St. Augustine Lighthouse truly stood out and we had the opportunity to tour the lighthouse at night – what an experience!
+Although we visited many historic buildings and sites during our travels, the St. Augustine Lighthouse truly stood out and we had the opportunity to tour the lighthouse at night – what an experience!

 The St. Augustine Lighthouse rises 165 feet above sea level and contains 219 steps.
 For over 140 years, the St. Augustine Lighthouse’s beacon has lit the way to safety for sailors along the nation’s First Coast.
 It has witnessed keepers and families come and go and the construction and removal of structures, all while the ever-expanding surrounding community changed.